Lectio: Luke 10:13-16

-Help us to hurry towards the eternal life your promise
+Help us to hurry towards the eternal life You promise

 one God, for ever and ever.
 Amen.

-● The Gospel today continues speaking about the sending out of the seventy-two disciples (Lk 10,1-12).
-At the end, after sending them out, Jesus speaks about shaking off the dust from the shoes, if the missionaries are not welcomed or accepted (Lk 10,10-12).
+● The Gospel today continues speaking about the sending out of the seventy-two disciples (Lk 10:1-12).
+At the end, after sending them out, Jesus speaks about shaking off the dust from their shoes if the missionaries are not welcomed or accepted (Lk 10:10-12).
 Today's Gospel stressed and extends the threats upon those who refuse to receive the Good News.

-● Luke 10, 16: "Anyone who listens to you listens to me; anyone who rejects you rejects me.
-And those who reject me reject the one who has sent me".
-This phrase places the accent on the identification of the disciples with Jesus, in so far as he is despised by the authority.
-In Matthew the same phrase of Jesus, placed in another context, underlines the identification of the disciples with Jesus accepted by the people (Mt 10, 40).
-In both cases, the disciples identify themselves with Jesus in the total gift and in this gift is realized their encounter with God, and God allows himself to be found by those who seek him.
+● Luke 10:16: "Anyone who listens to you listens to Me; anyone who rejects you rejects Me.
+And those who reject Me reject the One who has sent Me".
+This statement places the accent on the identification of the disciples with Jesus, in so far as He is despised by the authority.
+In Matthew the same saying of Jesus, placed in another context, underlines the identification of the disciples with Jesus accepted by the people (Mt 10:40).
+In both cases, the disciples identify themselves with Jesus in the total gift and in this gift is realized their encounter with God, and God allows Himself to be found by those who seek Him.

 4) Personal questions

-● Does my city and my country deserve the warning of Jesus against Capernaum, Corazin and Bethsaida?
+● Do my city and my country deserve the warning of Jesus against Capernaum, Corazin and Bethsaida?

 ● How do I identify myself with Jesus?